List of special economic zones in the Philippines

 This is the list of special economic zones (SEZ) in the Philippines created and mandated by the Congress of the Philippines through legislative enactments both by the House of Representatives and Philippine Senate.
-The list includes general SEZs and the more specific free trade zones and free ports, managed either by the Philippine Economic Zone Authority or held privately.
+The list includes general SEZs and the more specific free trade zones and free ports, managed either by the Philippine Economic Zone Authority, other government agencies, or held privately.

 As of April 30, 2016, there were 345 operating economic zones throughout the Philippines.

 Types

 Special economic zones are categorized as follows: